Privacy and Cookies Policy

 7. TRANSFERRING PERSONAL INFORMATION OUTSIDE OF THE EEA

-Any Personal Information provided to Providence will be transferred to and stored on Providence's servers or the servers of third party service providers, which may be located outside of the EEA.
-Any Personal Information provided to a Fund will be transferred to and stored in the relevant country set out in Appendix 2 of this Policy (as applicable).
-We take steps to protect your Personal Information from unauthorised access and against unlawful processing, accidental loss, destruction and damage.
+Any Personal Information provided to Providence will be transferred to and stored on Providence’s servers or the servers of third party service providers, which may be located outside of the EEA, including in the United States.
+We take steps to protect your Personal Information from unauthorized access and against unlawful processing, accidental loss, destruction and damage.

 By submitting your Personal Information to us, you acknowledge this may involve the transfer, storing or processing of your Personal Information.